Simulation

 A fast moving textile collides with a cylinder, with Passes 0 there are penetrations on the left hand side, on the right hand side there are no penetrations with a value of 5.

 This defines how often a collision detection is performed per animation frame.
-If a collision is detected, dynamic and temporary collision constraints (whose precision can be controlled using the following 3 settings) are created that ensure that the object to which the tag is assigned can't penetrate other - or its own - collision geometry.
+If a collision is detected, collision constraints are generated dynamically and temporarily (the precision of which can be controlled with the next 2 parameters), which then ensure that the tag-carrying object cannot penetrate other - or even its own - collision geometry.

 If you define a value of 1 here, a collision detection is performed at the temporal beginning of the simulation frame.
 Any collision constraints that are created will be maintained until the next collision detection and will be taken into consideration and evaluated for each Substep.